-We have obtained fast track designation from the FDA for sepofarsen for LCA, QR-421a for Usher syndrome and retinitis pigmentosa and QR-1123 for autosomal dominant retinitis pigmentosa.
+We have obtained fast track designation from the FDA for sepofarsen for LCA due to the p.Cys998X mutation in the CEP290 gene, QR-421a for Usher syndrome and retinitis pigmentosa and QR-1123 for autosomal dominant retinitis pigmentosa caused by the P23H mutation in the rhodopsin gene.
 We also have obtained PRIME designation from the EMA for sepofarsen for LCA due to the p.Cys998X mutation in the CEP290 gene.
 We may seek fast track designation or PRIME designation for other product candidates as well.
-If a drug is intended for the treatment of a serious or life-threatening condition and the drug demonstrates the potential to address unmet medical needs for this condition, the sponsor may apply for FDA fast track designation.
+If a drug is intended for the treatment of a serious or lifethreatening condition and the drug demonstrates the potential to address unmet medical needs for this condition, the sponsor may apply for FDA fast track designation.
 To be accepted for PRIME, a drug has to show its potential to benefit patients with unmet needs based on early clinical data.
 The FDA and EMA have broad discretion whether or not to grant such designations, and even if we believe one or more of our product candidates is eligible for such a designation, we cannot be sure that the FDA or EMA would decide to grant it.
 Even if we do receive fast track or PRIME designation, we may not experience a faster development process, review or approval compared to conventional FDA or EMA procedures.
 The FDA and EMA may withdraw such designation if they believe that the designation is no longer supported by data from our clinical development program.